ICSC-Spoke3/HaMMon-ML-digital-twin/docs/training.md

 # Training Instructions

-This document provides step-by-step instructions to set up and launch a distributed training run using PyTorch.
+This document provides instructions to set up and launch a distributed training run using this repository.

-Follow these guidelines carefully to ensure reproducibility and smooth execution.
+Follow these guidelines to ensure reproducibility and smooth execution.

 # Environment Configuration

-Before starting a new training run, copy `settings_backup.yaml` to `settings.yaml` in the repository root.
+Before starting a new training run, copy `settings_example.yaml` to `settings.yaml` in the repository root.
 Adjust the paths to match your system and set the distributed training parameters:

 * `run_folder` and `data_folder`: destination directories for run outputs and checkpoint data.
 * `datasets_folder`: location of the datasets.